[Weglot_switcher]

 KOURTNEY ROY THE OTHER END OF THE RAINBOW

-A road in a bluish blizzard, a close-up of a phone booth, a gas pump or a motel sign lit up in red, like the track of a wheel in the snow, looking bloody... like the fingers of a hand, also taken in close-up...
-Red, too, like the leatherette of an empty car seat, also shot in close-up, or the files clutched by a man with a lost gaze...
-Using leitmotifs, echoes and repetitions, the photography of Kourtney Roy (b.
-1981) is intrinsically obsessive because it is aesthetically obsessive.
-Obsessive through motifs (deserted roads, signs, skies, nights, fog, snow...), colors (predominantly blood-red and pool-blue) and framing (essentially close-ups or extra-wide shots).
+A road in a bluish blizzard, a close-up of a phone booth, a gas pump, or a motel sign lit by a red light, like a tire track in the snow that appears bloodied… like the fingers of a hand also captured in close-up… Red, too, like the vinyl upholstery of an empty car seat, also captured in close-up, or the seatbacks a man with a lost look clutches… Proceeding through leitmotifs, echoes, and repetitions, the photography of Kourtney Roy (born in 1981) is intrinsically haunting because it is aesthetically obsessive.
+Obsessive through its motifs (deserted roads, signs, skies, nights, fog, snow…), its colors (predominantly blood red and pool blue), and its framing (primarily close-ups or extreme wide shots).

 © Kourtney Roy, August 2018

-In her quest for genius loci, that "genius of place" "which gives meaning to a particular place", the photographer has succeeded in rendering almost palpable the strange feeling of a presence permeating, from one end to the other, this Road of Tears.
-A long-term project, on the borderline between artistic and documentary photography, this "storytelling through images of a news item" takes on the appearance of a narrative puzzle in the Les Filles du Calvaire gallery, which presents extracts accompanied by testimonies gathered during the artist's travels.
+In her quest for the genius loci, that "spirit of the place" "that gives meaning to a particular location," the photographer has managed to render almost palpable the strange feeling of a pervasive presence along this road of tears from one end to the other.
+A long-term project, straddling the line between artistic and documentary photography, this "narrative of a news item through images" takes on the appearance of a narrative puzzle in the Les Filles du Calvaire gallery, which presents excerpts alongside testimonies gathered during the artist's travels.

-A book published by Editions André Frère presents it in its entirety.
+A book published by André Frère presents it in its entirety.

 UNTIL FEBRUARY 24 (CLOSED FROM JANUARY 15 TO 25)